Document #: HHS-OCIO-OIS-2019-05-004

 Virtual Private Network (VPN) - A virtual network, built on top of existing physical networks that provides a secure communications tunnel for data and other information transmitted between networks.
 (Source: NIST, SP 800-46 Revision 2)

-- 3. CSIRC and IRT points of contact are available at: https://intranet.hhs.gov/it/cybersecurity/hhs_csirc/index.html.
+- back to note 2 3.
+CSIRC and IRT points of contact are available at: https://www.hhs.gov/about/agencies/asa/ocio/cybersecurity/incident-reporting-policy-incident-management-reference/index.html.
 Provide all necessary information that will help with the incident investigation.

-- 4. HHS IT assets are defined as hardware, software, systems, services, and related technology assets used to execute work on behalf of HHS.
+- back to note 3 4.
+HHS IT assets are defined as hardware, software, systems, services, and related technology assets used to execute work on behalf of HHS.
 This definition is adapted from National Institute of Standards and Technology (NIST) Special Publication (SP) 800-30, Revision 1, Guide for Conducting Risk Assessments

-- 5. Please review the OMB M-17-12 for the specific distinctions between incident response and breach response.
+- back to note 4 5.
+Please review the OMB M-17-12 for the specific distinctions between incident response and breach response.

-- 6. PII is information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other information that is linked or linkable to a specific individual.
+- back to note 5 6.
+PII is information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other information that is linked or linkable to a specific individual.
 For other examples see: https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2017/m-17-12_0.pdf

-- 7. Protected Health Information, as defined in the HIPAA Privacy Rule, is information, including demographic data, that relates to:
+- back to note 6 7.
+Protected Health Information, as defined in the HIPAA Privacy Rule, is information, including demographic data, that relates to:

 The individual’s past, present or future physical or mental health or condition;